 Support Financial Literacy for Girls

 “There are special reasons why women have got to take financial control through education and empowerment,” says Blayney.
-(One big reason: Women tend to lend longer than men, so they’ll need more money over their lifetimes.)
+(One big reason: Women tend to live longer than men, so they’ll need more money over their lifetimes.)
 However, about 35% of men around the world are financially literate, compared to 30% of women, according to a global financial literacy survey by The Standard & Poor’s Ratings Services.
 Furthering the issue, just 21 states require high school students to take a personal finance course, according to the Council for Economic Education.

 The good news: Organizations like Rock The Street, Wall Street (a 501(c)(3) nonprofit) aim to fill in the gaps.
 It’s a year-long financial literacy program that educates high school girls about careers in finance, and the program includes education about saving, investing, capital markets, and financial preparedness for college.
 Nonprofits like this tend to accept one-time or recurring donations of any size.